AntonLueders/NpT_MC_Anisotropic_Particles/README.md

 ```

 Here, particular input lines can be vary between the different shapes (the example shows the input for polygons with a finite number of vertices).

+The particular lines of such an input file and the meaning of the numbers are summarized in the following list:

+- **N:** Number of particles
+- **p:** Pressure
+- **T:** Temperature (the program is only tested for the case where this value is set to unity)
+- **sweeps:** Number of MC sweeps (i.e., steps per particle)
+- **rate:** The particle configuration is saved every "rate" sweeps.
+- **a:** Length scale of the particles.
+For polygons, this is the distance between the center and the vertices for the regular reference body before deformation.
+For ellipses, this is the larger semi-axis.
+- **seed:** Random seed.
+- **delta:** Displacement for translational random moves.
+- **delta_r:** Displacements for rotational random moves.
+- **delta_V:** Increment corresponding to the MC step of the system area.
+- **r_v:** Verlet-radius of the used Verlet lists.
+- **m:** Number of vertices.
+- **lambda:** Scaling factor used to deform the regular polygons.

+Note that the word and number separation in the input file should be done with the **tab key** (the program is only tested for this case).

  <a id="Disclaimer"></a>
 # Disclaimer